Income tax calculator for the self-employed

 When you’ve answered all of these questions, you’ve set the cornerstones for a good estimation of your income tax rate and you can listen to the purr of the taxator while it’s calculating the indicator for your income tax rate.

 What else can I do with the taxator?

-Because the German tax system is built on the cash method of accounting, tax is only calculated on the basis of the amount of money that’s actually been paid to you.
-So if a pending bill would increase your revenues so much that the taxator will tell you a higher tax rate because of it, you can play around with the numbers and see if it isn’t worthwhile to postpone the billing until next year to keep the lower tax rate.
+Because the German tax system is built on the inflow method of accounting, tax is only calculated on the basis of the amount of money that’s actually been paid to you.
+So if a pending bill would increase your revenues so much that the taxator will tell you a higher tax rate because of it, you can play around with the numbers and see if it isn’t worthwhile to postpone the bill until next year to keep the lower tax rate.